Jabra Elite 75t vs. Elite Active 75t: Is there a best option?

 - No improved call quality

-Jabra doesn't like to release everything all at once, and that's why there are two versions of its Elite 75t true wireless earbuds that came months apart.
+Jabra doesn't like to release everything all at once, and that's why there are two versions of its Elite 75t true wireless earbuds that came out months apart.
 The Danish brand has staked a claim as being a serious contender for the best in the business.
 Part of that comes from the versatility involved.
-Is there even a real competition between these two evenly-matched choices?
+Is there even a real competition between the Jabra Elite 75t vs. Elite Active 75t?
 Let's find out.

-These could easily pass for twins
+Jabra Elite 75t vs. Elite Active 75t: These could easily pass for twins

 When it comes to the next generation of Jabra, it's not easy to address a few shortcomings in one fell swoop, but that's what the Elite 75t genuinely feel like.
-They are 22 percent smaller than the previous Elite 65t by Jabra's count, yet they feel like even more was chopped off.
+They are 22% smaller than the previous Elite 65t by Jabra's count, yet they feel even more was chopped off.
 The lighter weight does help, though, as does the extra portability afforded by the slimmer charging case.
 However, before diving in, let's see what both models have to offer.

 |Jabra Elite 75t